- 1 (Leontopodium alpinum)

 – Edelweiss is NOT EDIBLE, so it should not be used for food.

-More information about edelweiss properties in the listing above.
+More information about edelweiss properties.